Stephan Bonnar: Bellator MMA

 On August 27, 2014, Bellator announced they had signed Bonnar to a multi-fight deal, seemingly coming out of retirement.
-Bonnar faced Tito Ortiz on November 15, 2014 at Bellator 131 and lost via split decision.
+Bonnar faced Tito Ortiz on November 15, 2014, at Bellator 131 and lost via split decision.

 Thereafter, Bonnar retired for a second time.

 Professional wrestling career

 Independent circuit (2017–2021)

-On April 8, 2017 Stephan made his pro wrestling debut at Smashmouth Pro Wrestling's event Smashfest in a Battle Royal.
-On August 1, 2017, House of Glory, a New York City independent wrestling company announced that Bonnar would be stepping into a wrestling ring for the first time ever to face another former UFC fighter and independent wrestler, Matt Riddle.
+On April 8, 2017, Stephan made his pro wrestling debut at Smashmouth Pro Wrestling's event Smashfest in a Battle Royal.
+On August 1, 2017, House of Glory, a New York City independent wrestling company announced that Bonnar would be stepping into a wrestling ring for the first time ever to face another former UFC fighter and current pro wrestler, Matt Riddle.
 However, Riddle backed out and he faced Sho Tanaka from NJPW instead.
 On December 2, 2017, "Speedball" Mike Bailey defeated Bonnar at IWS Season's Beatings in Montreal.

 Impact Wrestling (2017, 2019)

-Bonnar made his Impact Wrestling debut on November 5, 2017 teaming with Moose losing to King Mo and Bobby Lashley at Bound for Glory (2017) in Ottawa, Canada.
+Bonnar made his Impact Wrestling debut on November 5, 2017, teaming with Moose losing to King Mo and Bobby Lashley at Bound for Glory (2017) in Ottawa, Canada.

 On September 14, 2019, Bonnar faced Moose in a losing effort at Impact Wrestling's Victory Road 2019.